We welcome applications from experienced professionals determined to expand their leadership and legacy.

 Designed for working professionals, the Yale MBA for Executives program aims to accelerate careers, where students can apply learning and grow personally and professionally as they progress through the program.
 A rich, discussion-based learning environment draws upon the real-time experience of classmates.
-The program therefore requires that students be employed or similarly professionally engaged for the entire duration of the program.
+The program, therefore, requires that students be employed or similarly professionally engaged for the entire duration of the program.
 Applicants are required to receive approval for time out of the office from a supervisor or HR representative prior to the admissions interview.

-The application fee is $225 and can be paid online by MasterCard, Visa, or American Express.
-You will be prompted to pay the fee after submitting your completed online application.
+The application fee is $225 and can be paid online by credit card.
+You will be prompted to pay the fee after submitting your complete application.

 Check your Status